volnyvolnyvolny/agent_map/README.md

 # AgentMap

-The `AgentMap` can be seen as a stateful `Map` that parallelize operations made on different keys.
+`AgentMap` can be seen as a stateful `Map` that parallelize operations made on different keys.

 For instance, this call: